 Personal taxpayers may establish a share savings account (ASK) for listed shares and units in mutual funds.

 A share savings account is an account where you can buy and sell shares and mutual funds tax-free.
 Gains are not taxed, and deductions are not granted as long as the value is kept in the account.
 You can withdraw (withdrawals) the cost price (invested amount) tax-free at any time.
 If you withdraw (withdrawals) more than the cost price, the excess less deductible risk-free return is taxed.

 That means dividend from shares and mutual funds (deposited in your share savings account) are not continuously taxed upon pay-out (applies from and including 2019), but that they are deposited to your share savings account and taxed only when withdrawn from this account.
-Losses are only deductible when the share savings account is closed.
+Losses are only deductible when the share savings account is closed (the account is deleted).

 You can have as many share savings accounts as you like, either with different providers, or the same provider.

 Share savings account can be provided by banks, securities companies and management companies for securities funds.